A BC Homeowner’s Guide to HEPA Filters for Cleaner Air

 If you consistently notice excessive dust, lingering cooking or pet odours, or if family members suffer from persistent allergies or respiratory irritation, your home likely needs better air filtration.
 These are clear indicators that your current HVAC filter is not capturing the smaller, more harmful airborne contaminants.

 Poor air quality is more than just a nuisance.
 For residents in the damp BC climate, airborne mold spores can be a serious health concern, triggering asthma and other illnesses.
 If you suspect you have a mold issue, it is critical to address the source.
 Our certified technicians can help with both mold remediation and installing the right filtration to prevent future problems.
 An effective air quality system is a key part of maintaining a healthy home.
+Learn more in our related guide: Air Source vs Ground Source Heat Pumps for North Vancouver.

 How to Choose the Right HEPA Filtration System